Moligaloo/AnimGroup/README.md

 # AnimGroup
-An animation library for löve game engine, depends on [tween.lua](https://github.com/kikito/tween.lua) You can make animation groups, including sequetial and parallel animation groups, and insert pause for specified seconds and function call inside animation group, or loop animation for specific times.
+An animation library for löve game engine, depends on [tween.lua](https://github.com/kikito/tween.lua) You can make animation groups, including sequential and parallel animation groups, and insert pause for specified seconds and function call inside animation group, or loop animation for specific times.

 # Usage